LKalana/Agra/README.md

 ### Usage 👩‍🌾

 1. Access the Flask app in your browser.
-2. The page will automatically refresh, displaying real-time sensor data.
+2. The page will automatically refresh, displaying real-time sensor data and weather information.

 ### Contributing 🤝